xaionaro-go/echox/website/content/middleware/redirect.md

 ## NonWWWRedirect Middleware

-NonWWWRedirect redirects WWW request to non WWW.
+NonWWWRedirect redirects WWW requests to non WWW.
 For example, http://www.labstack.com will be redirect to http://labstack.com.

 *Usage*